amari97/sfc-audio/README.md

 * Model params:
     * `model_name`: name of the model: mobilenetv3 (default), res8, squeezenet, shufflenet, mixnet, efficientnet
     * `method`: either mfcc or sfc (i.e. space filling curve, default)
-    * `name_curve`: name of the curve, either Hilbert (default), Z, Gray, OptR, H, Peano, Sweep, Scan, Diagonal
+    * `name_curve`: name of the curve, either Hilbert (default), Z, Gray, OptR, H, Sweep, Scan, Diagonal
     * `width_mult`: expand or reduce the number of channels of the model by the factor `width_mult` (default 1.0, must be positive)
 * Data params:
     * `dataset`: the name of the dataset, either speechcommands (default), librispeech, urban8k, ESC50